setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 the implementation and setup of custom communication protocols, particularly for networked environments and device
 interactions (e.g., serial ports, proprietary network protocols).

-A library for building and setting up I/O (read/write, send/receive) protocols, tailored for custom, non-standard, proprietary, domain-, and vendor-specific protocol implementations, while remaining loosely coupled from the data structures being transferred.
+A library for building and setting up I/O (read/write, send/receive) protocols.
+Custom, non-standard, proprietary, domain-, and vendor-specific protocol implementations, while remaining loosely coupled from the data structures being transferred.

 ## Background: Why is this Needed?

-In many projects, developers must work with proprietary or vendor-specific communication I/O protocols that are not based on well-known and widely supported implementations like HTTP (REST, GraphQL, etc.).
-These specific protocols are often tightly coupled with the data structures they transfer.
+In many projects, developers must work with proprietary or vendor-specific communication I/O protocols that are not based on well-known and widely supported implementations like HTTP (REST, GraphQL, etc.) for which libraries already exist.
 And the protocol needs to be implemented by developers themselves.

 ### Use cases